Local And Seasonal

 We create our own compost using discarded material from the cut flowers and other garden leftovers like lawn clippings and leaves, let the worms and heat do the work and then reuse it to feed the next generation of flowers.
 The fertilizer we use is curtesy of our free-range chickens, along with OMRI certified organic fish/seaweed emulsion.

 We are continuously learning and striving to be better farmers.

 - We don’t use chemicals.
 We prefer beneficial insects.

 - We compost our discarded flowers, vegetables and herbs.

 - The weeds are kept at bay by using landscape fabric with pre-burned holes– the flowers grow in the holes; the weeds don’t have space to grow.
 We use flame weeding and old school muscles.

 - We use cover crops and practice crop rotation to protect the integrity and health of the soil.

-- Flowers and vegetable are watered by drip irrigation to minimize evaporation and to protect the petals.
+- Flowers are watered by drip irrigation to minimize evaporation and to protect the petals.
 This practice conserves water and results in better blooms.